If you're planning a trip to the French Alps and you live in Europe, why not take the train and signRead More

 At Undiscovered Mountains, both our personal experiences as locals and the constant feedback we get from our clients help us find the greatest places for unique gastronomic experiences.
 Whether you're looking for a romantic dinner, a place that's perfect for families, or the best value for money restaurant in the area, we'll be on hand to give you the best tips!

 The three places we're going to tell you about in this article combine delicious food using as much local produce as possible, dedicated 'foodie' owners, and a unique environment.
-Each of them is also a clear proof that mountain food is far from being just meat and potatoes ...
+Each of them is also clear proof that mountain food is far from being just meat and potatoes ...

 LE VAL DES SOURCES

-With menus ranging from 22 to 38€ (beverages not included), you will realise at the end of your meal that you've just had one of the best value for money gastronomical experiences you could ever dream of.
+With menus ranging from 22€ to 38€ (beverages not included), a meal here is one of the best value for money gastronomical experiences you could ever dream of.

 All in all, a dinner (or lunch!) at the Val des Sources truly is one of a kind, and we can't recommend it highly enough!
 The Val des Sources (logically) features in our popular Gourmet Alpine Walking Holiday!

 Seen from outside, this unique restaurant looks like somebody's house.
 That's probably because it is somebody's house.
 It is run by two sisters who live in the Auberge!
 The Auberge du Moulin is nothing but an ode to local and slow food.
 The whole setting (an old farmhouse, a big tree in front of it casting a shadow over a few tables, the vegetable garden a few meters away, the hen house a bit further) may remind you of your grandmother's house if you were lucky to grow up in the countryside.